greatect/Nand2Tetris/README.md

 The .hdl, .hack, .vm files can be loaded using the corresponding software in software\_tools.

 ## License
-The referenced software suite is under the GNU GPL (General Public License).
+This repository is under GNU GPL (General Public License), in accordance with the referenced software suite.